cincibrainlab/datascience/content/post/using-melt-to-efficiently-move-data-between-matlab-and-r/index.md

 Here we demonstrate an extremely rapid method to capture high-dimensional data in MATLAB and export it for use in R. This is of course possible since most data formats, including MATLAB formats, are interchangeable through the open-source community.

 ## An overview of the process

+* overall analysis loop with data file export to R
+* peak into the individual analysis function to see how variables are captured for export
+* a look at the mixed-type data structure to import into R

 ### Script 1: MATLAB analysis loop across 135 subjects